smgladkovskiy/querier/readme.md

 ### The Goal

-Imagine that you're building an app for advertising job listings.
-Now, when an employer posts a new job listing, a number of things need to happen, right?
+Imagine that you're building an app for analysing of job advertisements.
+When you make pages with massive reports, many work is done to prepare data to be shown, right?
 Well, don't put all that stuff into your controller!
-Instead, let's leverage querys, handlers, and domain events to clean up our code.
+Instead, let's leverage queries and handlers to clean up our code.

 ### The Controller